section-engineering-education/engineering-education/content/articles/mocking-with-junit-and-mockito-the-why-and-how/index.md

 You can find the project in this repository - [bedspaces](https://github.com/ehizman/bedspaces).

 ### Goals
-At the end of this tutorial, the reader should:
+At the end of this tutorial, the reader should understand the following:
-1. Understand how mock objects work and the different methods used by mocking frameworks.
+1. How mock objects work and the different methods used by mocking frameworks.
-2. Understand why mocking is essential, what to mock and what not to mock.
+2. Why mocking is essential, what to mock and what not to mock.
-3. Know how to integrate Mockito dependency into a Java project.
+3. How to integrate Mockito dependency into a Java project.
-4. Know how to use simple Mockito stubbing mechanisms.
+4. How to use simple Mockito stubbing mechanisms.
-5. Know how to verify method invocation using ```Mockito.verify```
+5. How to verify method invocation using ```Mockito.verify```
-6. Know to use```ArgumentCaptor``` for verifying arguments passed to stubbed methods.
+6. How to use```ArgumentCaptor``` for verifying arguments passed to stubbed methods.
-7. Know how to create user-defined responses from mocks using the ```Answer``` interface.
+7. How to create user-defined responses from mocks using the ```Answer``` interface.

 ### Prerequisites

-As a prerequisite for this tutorial, the reader should have:
+As a prerequisite for this tutorial, the reader should have the following:
 - An understanding of Java programming language.
 - A basic knowledge of how to use Data Transfer Objects(DTOs) to receive requests and send out responses.
 - A basic knowledge of how to use the [ModelMapper](http://modelmapper.org/) for mapping models to each other.